simolus3/drift/docs/pages/docs/Using SQL/moor_files.md

   INNER JOIN coordinates t ON t.id = r.to;
 ```

-As you can see, we can nest a result simply by using the moor-specific
+As you can see, we can nest a result simply by using the drift-specific
 `table.**` syntax.
-For this query, moor will generate the following class:
+For this query, drift will generate the following class:
 ```dart
 class RoutesWithNestedPointsResult {
   final int id;